merkleID/covid-domains/README.md

-Now protecting your browsin experience from 68255 domains Now protecting your browsin experience from 68264 domains Now protecting your browsin experience from 68280 domains
+Now protecting your browsin experience from 68255 domains Now protecting your browsin experience from 68264 domains Now protecting your browsin experience from 68280 domains Now protecting your browsin experience from 68305 domains